friedrichleblanc/pengiun-joe/HardwareDesignDecisions.md

 ### Main MCU Esp32-wrooom-32u

-This board was selected due to having option use external antenna that will help to capture signals outside of the shell.
+This board was selected due to having optional use of external antenna that will help capture signals outside of the shell.

 ### Stackup